 If you're avoiding gluten, you need a traditional flour-less sugar cookie recipe.
 The recipe below fits the bill, using a gluten free flour that's perfect for celiacs and anyone else who doesn't want to or can't consume gluten.

 Of course!
-When you mix all the dry ingredients for these cookies and store it in an airtight container, it's really not that different than buying a bagged mix from the store.
+When you mix all the dry ingredients for these cookies and store it in an airtight container, it's really not that different than buying a boxed mix from the store.

 When you're ready to bake, just dump your gluten free sugar cookie mix into a bowl and add your wet ingredients.

-I don’t like recommending that you mess with the ratios in any recipe, but you can try adding one to two half-teaspoons of water and kneading again to achieve the right consistency.
+You can try adding water by the drop and kneading it in to the dough until you reach the right consistency.
 Go slowly, though, since you don't want a drop more water than absolutely essential, or your cookies won't keep their shape in the oven!

 Most likely, you rolled out your sugar cookie dough a bit unevenly.
 That means some cookies came out thinner, baking faster and becoming crispier, while others didn’t bake long enough, resulting in a softer gf sugar cookie.

-To achieve a more consistent result, just be more careful with your rolling.
+To achieve a more consistent result, just be more careful when rolling.
 Your goal is to roll the gluten free cookie dough to about 1/3-inch thick.

 For this gf cookie recipe, you'll want to bake for just 6 to 8 minutes.
 This is long enough for the cookies to set on top and maybe start to brown at the edges.